lendres/BatteryMeter-Arduino/README.md

 # BatteryMeter

 A library for reading a voltage from a battery.
-The value read can be return.
+The value can be return as a raw reading from an analog pin.
 However, far more useful is the ability to read the battery voltage as a the percent charged or have it automatically converted to a battery "level."
 Levels divide the battery voltage into discrete units for displaying the voltage as indicator lights (similar to number of bars on a cell phone).

 The library works by reading the voltage on an analog pin and converting the value.
 DC voltages between 0-5 volts can be read from a 5 volt Arduino.
 For batteries with higher voltages, a voltage divider can be used to bring the voltage into the range of the Arduino.